haithembenkhalef/GraphColor/README.md

 # GraphColor
-Simple implementation of Graph coloring in addition to graphical representation of graphs using java swing.
+Simple implementation of Graph coloring in addition to visual representation of graphs using java swing.

 ## Install Instructions